Hayao0819/FasBashLib/README.md

-## FasBashLib - A collection of small functions for Bash
+## FasBashLib - A collection of many personal functions for modern Bash

 <p>
     <a href="/LICENSE.md">